DataWanderers/find-a-similar-pro-cyclist/README.md

 ## How?

 ### Data
-The data come from the final community-made WorldDB 2021 database for the game Pro Cycling Manager (PCM) 2020.
-It can be downloaded from the Steam Workshop.
-Other databases (and for other PCM versions), with stats that would be equally interesting, can be found when you register on [pcmdaily.com](https://pcmdaily.com/).
+The data come from the community-made [PCM.daily Expansion Pack 2022 u1](https://pcmdaily.com/infusions/pro_download_panel/download.php?did=1145) database (released June 28th, 2022) for the game Pro Cycling Manager (PCM) 2022.
+Note that as the database is an update from before the Tour de France 2022, it is not the most recent reflection of a rider's capabilities (for example, Jonas Vingegaard is not the utmost best climber).
+The cyclist's statistics are overall a very good representation nonetheless.

 In the database each rider has 13 characteristics representing various facets of cycling (such as climbing, sprinting, cobblestones, and so on).
-These stats have been extracted to Excel using this [tool](https://pcmdaily.com/infusions/pro_download_panel/download.php?did=1108), and are the sole basis for comparing riders.
+The stats have been extracted from the database to Excel using this [tool](https://pcmdaily.com/infusions/pro_download_panel/download.php?did=1108), and are the sole basis for comparing riders.

-Note that as the database is an update from 2021, it is not the most recent reflection of a rider's capabilities (for example, Tour de France 2022 winner Jonas Vingegaard is not at all the best climber).
-The cyclist's statistics are overall a very good representation nonetheless.
+There is another stats dataset under the `data/` folder, from the final community-made WorldDB 2021 database for PCM 2020, downloaded from the Steam Workshop.
+Other databases (and for other PCM versions) can be found when you register on [pcmdaily.com](https://pcmdaily.com/).

 ### Analysis